Ingvar Kamprad

 Feodor Ingvar Kamprad (/sv/; 30 March 1926 – 27 January 2018) was a Swedish billionaire businessman who founded IKEA in 1943 and grew it into a multinational retail company that became the world's largest furniture seller in 2008.
-He moved to Switzerland with his Swiss wife in 1976, moving back to Småland in 2014 after her death in 2011.

 Early life and family

-Kamprad was born in Pjätteryd (now part of Älmhult Municipality), Kronobergs län, in Småland, Sweden, to Feodor Kamprad (1893–1984) and Berta Linnea Matilda Nilsson (1901–1956).
+Feodor Ingvar Kamprad was born in Pjätteryd (now part of Älmhult Municipality), Kronobergs län, in Småland, Sweden, to Feodor Kamprad (1893–1984) and Berta Linnea Matilda Nilsson (1901–1956).
 His mother was of Swedish origin, while his father was born in the German Empire and came to Sweden a year after his birth with his parents.
 Kamprad's paternal grandfather, Achim Erdmann Kamprad, was originally from an aristocratic German family in Altenburger Land in Thuringia, while his paternal grandmother, Franzisca ("Fanny") Glatz, was born in Radonitz (Radonice) in Bohemia in the Austro-Hungarian Empire to a lower-class family.
-Facing rejection from his family and economic hardship in post-industrial Germany are likely what spurred Achim and Franzisca to leave their homeland and, after seeing an ad in a hunting magazine, purchase a timber estate near Agunnaryd, Sweden, where they moved with their young children in the winter of 1896.
+After seeing an ad in a magazine, Achim and Franzisca purchased a timber estate near Agunnaryd, Sweden, where they moved with their young children in the winter of 1896.

 The surname Kamprad is a variant of "Kamerade" ("Comrade") and dates back to the 14th century; in the 19th century the Kamprad family had become wealthy estate owners in Thuringia.
 Achim Kamprad's mother was a distant relative of Paul von Hindenburg.
 Achim was the younger son of an estate owner and had bought the farm Elmtaryd (presently standardized Älmtaryd) near the small village of Agunnaryd (now part of Ljungby Municipality) in the province of Småland; with 449 ha of land it was the largest farm in the area.
-He took his own life a few years after Frans Feodor was born, leaving the farm to Franzisca, and with time, to Franz Feodor.
+He took his own life a few years after Feodor (Ingvar's father) was born, leaving the farm to Franzisca, and with time, to Feodor.
 From the age of 6 onwards, Ingvar Kamprad lived on the farm with his parents, sister, and grandmother.

 Kamprad visited his family's ancestral town in Thuringia and kept in contact with relatives there.